-The 4th, 5th, 6th, 7th, 8th, 9th, 10th and 11th schools continued the lectures and seminars of earlier years, while also introducing workshops at which participants gained a basic proficiency in woodworking, bookbinding, copper working and blacksmithing, carpet weaving and stone carving, archery, falconry amongst other activities.
+The 4th-12th schools have continued the lectures and seminars of earlier years, while also introducing workshops at which participants gained a basic proficiency in woodworking, bookbinding, copper-working and blacksmithing, carpet-weaving, stone-carving, archery, and falconry amongst other activities.
 The fruits of their work have been used to outfit and furnish the HIDR 1 and are being incorporated into both HIDR 2 and 3 as part of the ongoing works.